Harish-Khandre/essential.nvim/README.md

   git clone https://github.com/Harish-Khandre/essential.nvim ~/.config/nvim
   ```

-- Remove the `.git` folder, so you can add it to your own repo later
+- Remove the `.git` folder, so you can add it to your repo later

   ```sh
   rm -rf ~/.config/nvim/.git